chatwoot/chatwoot/docs/contributing.md

 - Add a comment on the issue and wait for the issue to be assigned before you start working on it.
   - This helps to avoid multiple people working on similar issues.
 - If the solution is complex, propose the solution on the issue and wait for one of the core contributors to approve before going into the implementation.
-  - This helps is shorter turn around times in merging PRs
+  - This helps in shorter turn around times in merging PRs
 - For new feature requests, Provide a convincing reason to add this feature.
 Real-life business use-cases will be super helpful.
 - Feel free to join our [discord community](https://discord.gg/cJXdrwS), if you need further discussions with the core team.